 Here we continued to grow fast, and ministries spread quickly into the community and overseas.
 Often having to turn people away for lack of room, we began multiple services, and in 2008 adopted a church in New Brighton, Seaview Christian Centre, which is now known as our Beach Campus.

-Beach Campus was well established in time to be a great help to the community when Christchurch was hit by the September 2010 earthquake.
+Beach Campus was well established in time to help the community when Christchurch was hit by the September 2010 earthquake.
 It also helped us to be even better prepared to help the community for the more devastating earthquake of 22 February 2011.
-We had great teams and great leaders ready to jump in and be an active and positive presence in New Brighton.
+We had great teams and leaders ready to jump in and be an active and positive presence in New Brighton.
 Beach Campus set up a Welfare Centre which was quickly overwhelmed by the needs of the community.
-A large group from Grace Vineyard was mobilised, and together with other church teams, local volunteers and volunteers from across the nation and the world, we were able to quickly start providing vital supplies for the local community.
+A large group from Grace was mobilised, and together with other church teams, local volunteers and volunteers from across the nation and the world, we were able to quickly start providing vital supplies for the local community.

 We are so thankful to God for His hand in our story and are excited to see how He will continue to use us!